ChristianGeng/ZSIV/README.md

+# ZSIV

-# Zeitschrifteninhaltsverzeichnisse - A tool to send journal digests to subscribers
+##send journal digests to subscribers

-Zeitschrifteninhaltsverzeichnisse (ZSIV-IV) is a tool to send journal digests to a list of subscribers via email.
+ ZSIV (Zeitschrifteninhaltsverzeichnisse) is a tool to send journal digests to a list of subscribers via email.
 The package comes as a web app and was written in django using MySQL as a database.
 You mantain subscribers, journals, and subsciptions of the former to the latter as well as summaries / digests for each journals.
 The program compiles an email list based on subscription status of the subscribers and the send status of a specific digest.
 Use a send button to send unsent summaries.

-# Installation
+## Installation

 Clone it, install requirements, and use django admin tools to deploy.
 The program uses as free sendgrid subsciption to do the emailing.

-# Screenshots:
+## Screenshots:

 ##  Journals